 Sun Blisters on Lips

 This type of lip blisters occur frequently during summertime.
 They are essentially sun burns located on the lip area.
 As such, they are very different from cold sores.
+Here is some general information on sun blisters:

 - These blisters are not contagious, unlike gingivitis, which can be transmitted through kissing!